Citation Sentiment Reflects Multiscale Sociocultural Norms: Results

 Thus far, the data consistently suggest that citation sentiment can track ingroup/outgroup relations, structures of dominance, and hierarchies that are interpersonal (collaboration), prestigious (h-index, disciplinary level of explanation), and national (beliefs about power and society).
 Yet, an element that can influence all of these factors is personal identity; dimensions of identity such as gender, sex, race, ethnicity, class, and (dis)ability determine one's placement, status, and power in social groups across scales.
 How might personal identity manifest in citation sentiment, again marking structures of dominance and hierarchy?
 To address this question, we examined author gender, which has a known relation to writing style (including language use, rhetorical strategies, and authorial positioning \cite{deats1994gender,ghafoori2012comparative,robson2002writes,sala2009gender,novell2001gendered}) and citation practice \cite{lariviere2013bibliometrics,chatterjee2021gender,dworkin2020extent,fulvio2021gender,teich2022citation,caplar2017quantitative}.

-We observe that men display $2.9\%$ more critical sentiment than women (Fig. \ref{Fig8}A; two-sided Welch's t-test: $t=51.02$, $p<0.0001$, $df=1773$) and more favorable sentiment than woman (Fig. \ref{Fig8}A; two-sided Welch's t-test: $t=92.69$, $p<0.0001$, $df=1750$).
+Compared to the null model, we observe that men display $2.89\%$ more critical sentiment than women (Fig. \ref{Fig8}A; two-sided Welch's t-test: $t=52.55$, $p<0.0001$, $df=1851$) and $1.72\%$ more favorable sentiment than woman (Fig. \ref{Fig8}A; two-sided Welch's t-test: $t=95.40$, $p<0.0001$, $df=1787$).
 This pattern of results indicates that men write with more sentiment overall than women.
-Interestingly, men also display $0.6\%$ less favorable sentiment bias than women (two-sided Welch's t-test: $t=7.73$, $p<0.0001$, $df=1738$; Fig. \ref{Fig8}A), and $2.7\%$ less critical sentiment bias than women (two-sided Welch's t-test: $t=-15.23$, $p<0.0001$, $df=1813$).
+Interestingly, men also display $0.63\%$ less favorable sentiment bias than women (two-sided Welch's t-test: $t=8.46$, $p<0.0001$, $df=1741$; Fig. \ref{Fig8}A), and $2.63\%$ less critical sentiment bias than women (two-sided Welch's t-test: $t=-14.66$, $p<0.0001$, $df=1808$).
 This pattern of results indicates that men more evenly distribute their sentiment across both collaborators and non-collaborators compared to women.

 Because gender ratios vary by discipline \cite{nsf2023stats,cheryan2017why,leslie2015expectations}, we next examined whether citation sentiment tracked the proportion of men in a discipline.
-We observe that the proportion of men is not correlated with critical sentiment (Fig. \ref{Fig8}B; linear regression adjusted $R^2=0.049$; F-test $F(1,25)=2.35$, $p=0.14$) but it is positively correlated with favorable sentiment towards collaborators (Fig. \ref{Fig8}C; adjusted $R^2=0.483$; F-test $F(1,25)=25.33$, $p<0.0001$) and towards others in general (Fig. \ref{Fig8}C; adjusted $R^2=0.120$; F-test $F(1,25)=4.54$, $p<0.05$).
+We observe that the proportion of men is not correlated with critical sentiment (Fig. \ref{Fig8}B; linear regression adjusted $R^2=0.044$; one-sided F-test $F(1,25)=2.19$, $p=0.15$) but it is positively correlated with favorable sentiment towards collaborators (Fig. \ref{Fig8}C; slope $s=64.37$, $95\%$ CI $(38.02,90.72)$, adjusted $R^2=0.483$; one-sided F-test $F(1,25)=25.31$, $p<0.0001$) and towards others in general (Fig. \ref{Fig8}C; slope $s=48.61$, $95\%$ CI $(1.22,96.00)$, adjusted $R^2=0.118$; one-sided F-test $F(1,25)=4.46$, $p<0.05$).
 Generally, these results indicate that gender interacts with both discipline and collaboration status in explaining citation sentiment.